mikependon/RepoDB.NET/_posts/2020-09-24-repodb-version-release-fsharp-classhandler.md

 With this update, the [MergeAll](/operation/mergeall) operation for [RepoDb.SqLite](https://www.nuget.org/packages/RepoDb.SqLite/) has been switched to `atomic` operation, not being processed by `batch` operation anymore.

-The trigger to this happens on the [SqLiteDbSetting](https://github.com/mikependon/RepoDB/blob/master/RepoDb.SqLite/RepoDb.SqLite/DbSettings/SqLiteDbSetting.cs) object `IsUserUpsert` property.
+The trigger to this happens on the [SqLiteDbSetting](https://github.com/mikependon/RepoDB/blob/master/RepoDb.SqLite/RepoDb.SqLite/DbSettings/SqLiteDbSetting.cs) object `IsUseUpsert` property.

 ```csharp
 public SqLiteDbSetting(bool isExecuteReaderDisposable)